aimagelab/mammoth/README.md

 With Mammoth, nothing is set in stone.
 You can easily add new models, datasets, training strategies, or functionalities.

-> ***All the models included in mammoth are verified against the original papers to reproduce the original results in their respective original settings.***
+> ***All the models included in mammoth are verified against the original papers (or subsequent relevant papers) to reproduce their original results.***

 ## Documentation